tonig-evo/tutorial_python/README.md

 **PDF Slides:** [Presentation](python_pres.py)

-The file [learnpython.py](learnpython.py) contains five sections introducing basic principles of the programming language.
+PDF slides are based on the file [learnpython.py](learnpython.py) that contains five sections introducing basic principles of the programming language.
 For each section there are a number of questions, please answer the questions of each section in a separate script.
 As a little guide to start, please read the instructions for code annotations [How_to_document_code.pdf](How_to_document_code.pdf).
+For more information on how to learn a programming language take a look at https://learnxinyminutes.com/docs/python/

 ## 1a.
 Primitive Datatypes and Operators